Oregon star Sabrina Ionescu is AP women's player of the year - WHIZ News

 Ioenscu came back for her senior season, saying she had unfinished business and hopes of winning a NCAA title.
 She averaged 17.5 points, 9.1 assists and 8.6 rebounds this season as well as having eight of her 26 career triple-doubles.

-Ionescu helped guide Oregon to a 31-2 mark this past season, which ended prematurely with the cancellation of the NCAA Tournament because of the coronavirus pandemic.
+Ionescu guided Oregon to a 31-2 mark this past season, which ended prematurely with the cancellation of the NCAA Tournament because of the coronavirus pandemic.

 “I have enjoyed everything that I did this year,” said Ionescu during the Pac-12 Tournament.
 “I never second-guess my choice.”